MSIA/2022-msia423-Dhatwalia-Narin-project/README.md

 ├── requirements.txt                  <- Python package dependencies
-├── .pylintrc                         <- Configuration file to customize Pylint functionality ├── run-pipeline.sh                   <- Shell script to run the entire modeling pipeline
+├── .pylintrc                         <- Configuration file to customize Pylint functionality ├── run-pipeline.sh                   <- Shell script to run the entire modeling pipeline ├── .gitignore                        <- Used for specifying which files not to track via the Git workflow
 ```
 ## Instructions to execute the Pipeline